xaviershay/blog/_posts/2014-10-18-san-francisco-voting-guide-2014.md

 tags: ["politics"]
 ---

 As a non-permanent resident I can't vote in San Francisco.
 I have lived here for three years though so have some opinions on the upcoming ballot.
-Ballotpedia has a [full list and text of the propositions](http://ballotpedia.org/San_Francisco_City_and_County,_California_ballot_measures) for your reference.
+Last week I wrote about the [California State propositions](california-proposition-voting-guide.html), this post is about the local City ones.
+Ballotpedia has a [full list and text of the propositions](http://ballotpedia.org/San_Francisco_City_and_County,_California_ballot_measures) for your reference, and I also found [SPUR's analysis](https://www.spur.org/sites/default/files/publications_pdfs/SPUR_Voter_Guide_November_2014_print.pdf#page=13) to be useful even though they are partisan.

+The short of it is _No_ on H and L, _Yes_ on everything else.

 ### Prop A: Transit Improvement Bond